usebruno/bruno-docs/docs/scripting/javascript-reference.md

   });
 }
 ```
-## `onResponse`
+## After Response
-This function is used to make changes to requests before they are sent.
-You can add custom logic here.
+This `onResponse` function is used to parse the received response add add additional logic as per your workflow.

 ### response
 Below is the api documentation for the methods available on the `response` object that gets passed in to the `onResponse` method